G-Elo: Generalization of the Elo algorithm by modelling the discretized margin of victory: Numerical Examples

-We note also that the behaviour in \figref{Fig:LogScore} is not necessarily the same when evaluated over individual testing seasons.
-However, taking the average result as we do in \eqref{LS}, seems more appropriate to assess the rating algorithms which are to be used in a transparent manner.
+We also note that the behaviour in \figref{Fig:LogScore} is not necessarily the same when algorithms are evaluated over individual testing seasons.
+However, since we opted for the evaluation of the generalization capability of the algorithm, taking the average result as we do in \eqref{LS}-\eqref{AC}, is the appropriate methodology to assess the gains.
 If, on the other hand, the prediction is the main goal, further improvements may be sought by adjusting the coefficients of the model using data from the season being evaluated; see the discussion in \secref{Sec:Coeffs}.

-Finally, to illustrate the difference between the models underlying the algorithms, we shown in \figref{Fig:MOV.functions} the functions $\PR{Y_t=h|z}=P_h(z+\eta\sigma)$ as well as the expected score function $G(z)$ for the Elo-Davidson and Elo-MOV algorithms, where we used the frequency-based estimates of the coefficients shown in \tabref{Table.c.delta.freq}.
-We also identify the score values $\tilde\delta_h$ with solid circles at positions $(\hat{z}_h, \tilde\delta_h)$, where $\hat{z}_h=\arg_z\set{G(z)=\tilde\delta_h}$.\footnote{Note that the values $\hat{z}_h$ correspond to the maximum of the underlying function $P_h(z+\eta\sigma)$ which is obvious from \eqref{dL.dz.2}: if we observe the discretization category $\tilde{y}_t=\delta_h$ and the initial difference between the rating levels is equal to $z_t=\hat{z}_t$ then, the gradient of the likelihood is $\tilde{\delta}_h-G(\hat{z}_h)=0$. }

-Since the Elo-MOV algorithm uses a denser set of scores, $\tilde\mcY$, it also produces smaller changes in the rating levels because the rating updates are driven by the differences between the scores and the expected score $G(z)$, see \eqref{algo.i}-\eqref{algo.j}.
-This explains why the optimal adaptation step $\tilde{K}$ is larger in the Elo-MOV algorithm and why the logarithmic score is less sensitive to the changes in $\tilde{K}$, \ie the logarithmic score curves in \figref{Fig:LogScore} is flatter.